monadplus/dotfiles/README.md

 To get the ids: `$ xrandr -q`

+#### Arandr

+`arandr` is a GUI for `xrandr`.

 #### [Autorandr](https://github.com/phillipberndt/autorandr)

-Allows you to easily configure xrandr "profiles" that will activate automatically when you connect/disconnect displays
+Allows you to easily configure xrandr "profiles" that will activate automatically when you connect/disconnect displays.

+Install: `sudo pacman -Syu autorandr`

 ``` bash
 # 1.